 In addition, numerous masking and economic factors are still at play.
-The pandemic impact may be much lower than it was throughout 2020 and 2021, but the automotive market is still suffering.
+The COVID-19 pandemic impact may be much lower than it was throughout 2020 and 2021, but the automotive market is still suffering.
 Add in a new variant such as Omicron and a pattern of easy disruption is unveiled.
 With a car being undoubtedly one of the biggest purchases a consumer makes, and with new-EV prices still very high, this is a segment that can see dramatic changes in a short space of time.

 Europe the leader